JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-17-orthogonal-functions.md

 Title: Orthogonal Functions
 Date: 2025-01-17 07:00
 Category: Mathematics
-Tags: mathematics, python
+Tags: mathematics
 Slug: 2025-01-17-orthogonal-functions
 Status: published
 ---

-In this post we are going to explore the so called orthogonal functions, followed by orthogonal polynomials and some of their properties.
-We are also going to show that these orthogonal functions (polynomials) are closely related to the least-squares approximation method.
-This alternative to the least-suqares approximation can be helpful in certain cases when the least-squares produces a hard to solve linear system.
+In this post we are going to explore the so called orthogonal functions, and some of their properties.
+We are also going to show that these orthogonal functions are closely related to the least-squares approximation method.
+This alternative to the least-squares method can be helpful in certain cases when the least-squares produces a hard to solve linear system.

 # Orthogonal Functions